Peraya Homestay

 One of Sarawak's oldest peoples.

-The Bidayuh are among the indigenous peoples of Sarawak, Borneo — known as the "Land Dayak" and recognised for their warm hospitality and rich material culture.
-Peraya village sits within a Bidayuh community that has lived in the Padawan highlands for generations.
+The Bidayuh are among the indigenous peoples of Sarawak, Borneo, known as the "Land Dayak" and recognised for their warm hospitality and rich material culture.
+Kampung Peraya sits within a Bidayuh community that has lived in the Padawan highlands for generations.

-Guests share in traditional Bidayuh culture — music, crafts, and village life passed down through generations.
+Traditional culture.
+Guests share in traditional Bidayuh culture: music, crafts, and village life passed down through generations.

-Food is cooked in bamboo tubes over open fire — an ancient technique that gives rice and fish a flavour impossible to replicate elsewhere.
+Bamboo cooking.
+Food is cooked in bamboo tubes over open fire, an ancient technique that gives rice and fish a flavour impossible to replicate elsewhere.

-The Sirin river is the heartbeat of Peraya — bamboo rafting, river walks, and quiet moments on the bank are all part of the stay.
+River life.
+The Sirin river is the heartbeat of Kampung Peraya: bamboo rafting, river walks, and quiet moments on the bank are all part of the stay.

 Ready to experience?